EdouardHeitzmann/election_data/README.md

 ```

 Open `docs/Viewer.html` in a browser and select the transcript using "Browse."

-The chosen ruleset must match the jurisdiction if an authoritative tabulation
-is required.
+You can switch out the "AEC2019" ruleset with one of the many other